nnaemekaeneh/se-challenge-payroll/README.md

 #### If this application was destined for a production environment, what would you add or change?

-- I used a better framework such as Material UI React Framework work for the frontend.
-I will build and design it such way a splendid way it will easy to use, navigate and adjust depending on the user screen size.
+- I will use a better framework such as `Material UI React Framework` for the frontend.
+I will build and design it such way a splendid way it will quite presentable, easy to use, navigate and adjust depending on the user screen size.
-- After uploading a file, i would add a better message display which pops up and disappears after a couple of seconds which its either a success or an error message.
+- After uploading a file, i would add a better message display which only pops up and disappears after a couple of seconds with its either a success or an error message.
 - I will ensure there is a better flow after submitting a file.
-Either to redirect to another page or re-render the page showing the actual payrollReport.
+Either to redirect to another page or re-render the page showing the actual payrollReport result.
-- I will present the payroll Report with a table, graph or chart and make the information have more meaning to the user.
+- I will present the payroll Report with a table, graph or chart and make the information have more meaning to the user than just the raw data.
-- I will use the User model and create a login page so that users can have access to upload or view report.
+- I will use the User model, work on a couple of user functions and create a login page so that only users who have access can upload files or view report.
-- I will add permission, login access and authentication so that it will not be anybody that have access to uploaded data to our databases or view the `payrollReport` data
+- I will add permission, login access and authentication so that only users with access can reach the endpoint.
-- Also write more test to ensure the system is tested properly
+- Also write more test to ensure the system is thoroughly tested.
 - Ensure that certain information especially in the setting.py are configured to be restricted.